unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Updated to do for test branch.
+Merging with development.
+* Elements from the list output of svmFormatData can be accessed by name.
 * Unit test checks if dataset exists before starting.
 * Added object.check to check if an object(variable) is assigned.
 * Created unit tests for powerAnalyze.r